Pituitary Adenoma Newport Beach & Orange County, CA

-Pituitary adenoma is uncommon, and non-cancerous.
+A pituitary adenoma is uncommon and non-cancerous.
 It is a benign tumor that develops on the pituitary gland, found inside the skull just above the nasal passages.
-Pituitary cancers are called pituitary carcinomas, and are extremely rare.
+Pituitary cancers are called pituitary carcinomas and are extremely rare.
 Pituitary adenomas are classified according to size:

 Most pituitary adenomas are not inherited and develop spontaneously.
-The pituitary gland is composed of different types of hormone producing pituitary cells that gets released into the bloodstream, affecting other organs in the body.
+The pituitary gland is composed of different types of hormone-producing pituitary cells that get released into the bloodstream, affecting other organs in the body.
 Pituitary adenomas arise from one of these specialized cells.
-Tumor cells that cause overproduction of hormones is called functional adenoma.
+Tumor cells that cause overproduction of hormones are called functional adenoma.
 Functional adenomas include:

 Symptoms of overproduction of hormones:

 - Loss of visual acuity (blurry vision)

 - Colors are not perceived as bright as usual